wazuh/wazuh-documentation/source/learning-wazuh/build-lab/install-wazuh-manager.rst

     # systemctl enable filebeat.service
     # systemctl start filebeat.service

-8. Now disable the Wazuh and Elastic repositories in order to prevent a future unintended upgrades that may cause a version conflict with the current installation.
+8. Now disable the Wazuh and Elastic repositories in order to prevent unintended upgrades that may cause a version conflict with the current installation.

   .. code-block:: console